 Staff is already on payroll with time available to operate the 5 stations for 24 hours a day, 365 days per year.
-Thus, service will be provided using existing staff and equipment in serving the Annexation Area to the same standard and scope as the Comparable Areas are served.
+Thus, service will be provided using existing staff and equipment, and with additional funds to make the runs anticipated in serving the Annexation Area to the same standard and scope as the Comparable Areas are served.